Serial-Studio/Serial-Studio/examples/README.md

-# Arduino + Serial Studio Examples
+# Serial Studio Examples

-This directory contains various examples demonstrating how to use Serial Studio to visualize data from sensors connected to an Arduino.
-Each example includes the Arduino code, a README file with setup instructions, and screenshots.
+This directory contains various examples demonstrating how to use Serial Studio to visualize data from sensors connected to a microcontroller or another program.
+Each example includes an Arduino implementation (if required for the project), a README file with setup instructions, and screenshots.

 Some examples also include Serial Studio project files (`*.json`) to simplify the visualization setup.

 ## Examples Overview